3. Cows

 Summary

+Farm animals are not left to breed among themselves.
 It should come as no surprise that nothing is left to chance in the big business that is intensive animal farming.
-Livestock breeding is strictly controlled and responds to the laws of supply and demand rather than the desires of animals or their welfare.
-The fewer animals people eat, the fewer animals corporations will artificially breed.
+Breeding is strictly controlled and responds to the laws of supply and demand rather than the needs of animals or their welfare.
+If people eat fewer animals, livestock corporations will artificially breed fewer.
 It may be interesting to think about “what if we all suddenly stopped eating animals?”
 But, back in reality, the transition will probably continue to be gradual, and our economies will have plenty of time to adjust.

 Discussion